pjanthony2001/tp/docs/UserGuide.md

 **Walkthrough:**

 The screenshots below are what you would expect when using the `display` command.
 In this example, after using the `list` command, the full clients list is displayed.
 Thereafter, the `display Peter` command was used, displaying Peter.
+The cursor automatically moves to the description box, allowing you to make changes to Peter's details.
+After making the necessary changes, hit enter.
+The details will be updated and you will be redirected back to the home page with the clients list.
+At no stage do you need to reach for the mouse!

 <div class="image-container" align="middle" style="display:flex">
     <pic src="images/user-guide/display_command_before.png" alt="list">